-A visit to Springbrook National Park is my favourite day trip from Brisbane – when we choose not to go to the beach.
+A visit to Springbrook National Park is one of my favourite day trips from Brisbane – when we choose not to go to the beach or underwater.
 There are many easy walk options with spectacular views of the rainforest and on beautiful waterfalls.
 I’ve selected the best Springbrook National Park walks and the best Springbrook National Park waterfalls for you.

 Just near the Gold Coast, a visit to Springbrook National Park can be a perfect opportunity for a weekend away: one day at the beach, one day chasing waterfalls in the forest!

 Natural Bridge (1-kilometre circuit)

 Natural Bridge is the most popular walk in Springbrook National Park, and it’s easy to understand why.
-The short sealed circuit in the rainforest (one kilometre) is accessible to anyone who can walk up a few stairs, and it leads to one of the most picturesque cave you will ever see.
+The short sealed circuit in the rainforest (one kilometre) is accessible to anyone who can walk up a few stairs.
+It leads to one of the most picturesque cave you will ever see.
 You may spend longer admiring the beauty of the cave than walking there.

 If the track isn’t too busy that day, you may spot a few birds.
 During the warmer months, we often see big python snakes sleeping near the path.